achaljain/smart-context/README.md

 - 100% config driven
 - Async actions
 - Extend with plugins like Immer
-- Debug mode
-- Secure state updates
 - Multiple stores/contexts
+- Easy Debugging

 ## Introduction

-smart-context is based on in-built React features - context and hooks.
+smart-context is based on React context and hooks.
 If you know React, you know smart-context.

 There is no new API or customization on top of React.
 It abstracts all the low level details of state management setup so that developers can focus on the real problem they are trying to solve.

 Here is the [demo](https://react-smart-context-demo.stackblitz.io).